-Irish Archaeological Consultancy Ltd has prepared this report on behalf of Irish Water, to study the impact, if any, on the archaeological and historical resource of the proposed development of a Septic Tank, Treatment Plant and Percolation Area (OS Sheet KD036).
-The report was undertaken by Paul Duffy of IAC Ltd.
+Irish Archaeological Consultancy Ltd has prepared this report on behalf of Irish Water, to study the impact, if any, on the archaeological and historical resource of a Septic Tank, Treatment Plant and Percolation Area which is located at Timolin Co.
+Kildare (OS Sheet KD036).
+The report was undertaken by Paul Duffy of IAC Ltd under licence 16E0031 and in advance of an application for planning permission.
+It follows a previous desktop assessment produced by Paul Duffy of IAC in January 2016 and a geophysical survey carried out by Joanna Leigh.